sagyas/angular-category-tree/README.md

 # Category Tree

 Infinite Category Tree List.
-This Angular project was created using `ng new`.
+This Angular project was created using `$ ng new`.
 This project is using Firestore.

 ## Installation